PROFESSIONAL DISCLOSURE STATEMENT & SERVICE CONTRACT

 3) I am legally required to report situations which involve abuse or neglect of children, adults who are incompetent, or adults who are physically or mentally disabled.
 This includes providing alcohol and/or drugs to minors, using drugs in front of minors, or using drugs while pregnant.

-4) I am legally required to report threats made toward others to the person being threatened and the proper authorities.
+4) I am legally and ethically required to report threats made toward others to the person being threatened and the proper authorities.

-5) I am legally required to report property damage or threats of property damage.
+5) I am legally and ethically required to report property damage or threats of property damage.

 6) I am legally required to submit records requested by a court of law, signed by a judge.